 Self-referral is becoming more widely practised and it's particularly popular for people with long-term conditions who know what treatment they need.

 If you feel you may benefit from this service, please contact the freephone number above to discuss your particular requirments.

 Click the icon for a printable leaflet Hearing Aid Leaflet

 Do you wear an NHS hearing-aid?

-A new FREE drop-in re-tubing clinic and replacement battery service is available throughout Tayside with drop-in clinics being held at lots of locations in Dundee, Angus and Perth & Kinross.
+A FREE drop-in re-tubing clinic and replacement battery service is available throughout Tayside with drop-in clinics being held at locations in Dundee, Angus and Perth & Kinross.

 Volunteers trained by the Audiology Department can supply and fit new batteries, and re-tube non-dome or slim tube hearing aids.
 Unfortunately volunteers are unable to re-tube open fit aids – thin wire with tip in ear.